World

 This tells you how often each team has covered the run line during the season.
 The run line is a 1.5-run handicap given to the supposedly stronger team.
 There are some alternative run lines, but the standard line is 1.5 runs.

 The ATS record for each team shows how often it has covered the run line and how often it has failed to do so.
-If a team is 76-61, it has covered 76 times and fallen short 61 times.

 Run Line Betting

-The run line skews the odds to make things interesting for bettors.
+The run line skews the odds to make things interesting for sports bettors.
 If we stick with the hypothetical example above — where MLB National League East standings leader Atlanta is the -210 favorite to beat Milwaukee, which is struggling in the MLB National League Central standings — we can see the impact of the run line.

 In this case, you might expect to see odds of -120 on the Braves to cover the run line.
 If you bet on them, they would need to win by at least 2 runs for your wager to pay off.
 However, you would earn a significantly larger profit if they pulled it off.